Notes on Snap‑and‑Chat

 As indicated by Algorithm 1, a snapshot of the output of becomes final as part of a BFT block only if that snapshot is seen as confirmed by at least one honest node.
 However, since is safe [i.e., does not roll back further than the confirmation depth ], the fact that one honest node sees that snapshot as confirmed implies that every honest node sees the same snapshot as confirmed.

-I claim that, while this may be a reasonable assumption to make for parts of the security analysis, in practice we should always require any adversary to do the relevant amount of proof-of-work to construct block headers that are plausibly confirmed.
+We claim that, while this may be a reasonable assumption to make for parts of the security analysis, in practice we should always require any adversary to do the relevant amount of Proof‑of‑Work to construct block headers that are plausibly confirmed.
 This is useful even though we cannot require, for every possible attack, that it had those headers at the time they should originally have appeared.

-The following idea for enforcing finalization availability and a bound on the finality gap was originally conceived before I had switched to advocating the Safety Mode approach.
-It's simpler to explain first in that variant; bear with me.
+The following idea for enforcing finalization availability and a bound on the finality gap was originally conceived before we had switched to advocating the Stalled Mode approach.
+It’s simpler to explain first in that variant.

 Note that if full nodes have access to the BFT chain, knowing is sufficient to tell whether the correct version of any given BFT block in ’s ancestor chain has been obtained.